HCW-home/hcw-docs/docs/api.md

 ### Invite update

-This changes the patient invitation.
+This changes the patient's invitation.

 #### Method and URL